ebullient/obsidian-journal-reflect/README.md

 When `isContinuous` is `true`, the plugin keeps a private Ollama conversation context for each prompt/note combination so follow-up questions build on the previous exchange.
 Context is automatically refreshed after a short idle period.
+Other frontmatter keys are ignored unless explicitly supported, which helps avoid unintentionally pushing plugin-specific metadata to Ollama.

 ## Privacy & Security